 1. SUP Adventuring

 Hire an SUP (or a kayak, if the idea of standing on a surfboard-type-thing gives you hives) and cruise around for the day.
 Lake Macquarie Kayaks & SUP Hire will loan you a board or a kayak from $25 an hour.

 Feel like even MORE of an adventure? the Awaba Mountain Bike Park is open all year round, and is a trail network with options for beginners through to cross-country and downhill routes.

 It might not be swimming weather (yet) but you can still do some exploring in Lake Macquarie, like at Caves Beach, a beach with… a lot of sea caves, der.
 If you want a loooong beach walk, there’s also Nine Mile Beach.

 4. Wake Up To Water Views

 There are some amazing waterfront accom options in Lake Macquarie, like these bungalows.
-Or if you’re a keen fishing nut, there are lakehouses galore where you can park your boat and basically fish all day, then have some bevs at sunset.
+Or if you’re a keen fishing nut, there are lakehouses galore where you can park your boat and basically fish all day, then have some bevviess at sunset.

 Sounds bloody good, huh folks?!
 Check out the Visit Lake Macquarie website for more info.